telehash/telehash.github.io/ext/bind_http.md

 ## THTP Channels

 A new THTP request is initiated by creating a reliable channel of type `THTP`, multiples can be created simultaneously.
-In the request, the HTTP method is included as a lower-case key along with up to as much of the path as there is capacity for in the packet as the value.
-This information is used by the recipient to determine if they want to accept the full request.
+In the request, the HTTP method is included as a lower-case key along with up to as much of the path as there is capacity for in the packet as the value, and any remaining space in the channel packet is used to include in the BODY as much of the THTP packet as possible.
+This information is used by the recipient to determine if they want to accept the full request if it's larger than a single packet.

 ```json
 {